-As mentioned above, you can find Tigger Tails at Pooh’s Corner in Critter Country (in the back corner of Frontierland) at Disneyland.
+As mentioned above, you can find Tigger Tails at Pooh’s Corner in Critter Country at the back corner of Frontierland in Disneyland.
 It is at the exit of Splash Mountain to your left as you get off the ride.
-It has become a tradition of ours to ride Splash Mountain, then immediately make our way to Pooh’s Corner for a Tigger Tail (and a few other tasty treats).
-If you can’t make your way to Critter Country, the next best thing you can do it make these fun-fun-fun-fun-fun treats at home (which is where we come in).
+It has become a tradition of ours to ride Splash Mountain, then immediately make our way to Pooh’s Corner for a Tigger Tail and a few other tasty treats.
+If you can’t make your way to Critter Country, the next best thing you can do it make these fun-fun-fun-fun-fun treats at home.

 - Marshmallows – Any regular-sized, plain marshmallow will do.

 - Kraft Caramel Bits – I love using these because I don’t like unwrapping the plastic from regular melting caramels.
 It is worth the extra few cents to use the melting bits and not have to deal with unwrapping.
 Wrapped caramels CAN be used, just be sure to melt them according to specific package instructions.

 - White Chocolate Melting Wafers – I used the Ghirardelli brand because that is what was available but you can use any brand you like.